Sóley Tómasdóttir: Political career

-Sóley was a vice City councillor from the spring of 2006, but served as a city representative when Svandís Svavarsdóttir was elected to the Althing in the spring of 2009.
-She was elected back in City Council 2010 and 2014 as a representative of Left-Green Movement.
+Sóley was a vice City councillor from the spring of 2006, but served as a city representative when Svandís Svavarsdóttir was elected to the Althing (the Icelandic parliament) in the spring of 2009.
+She was re-elected to the City Council 2010 and 2014 as a representative of Left-Green Movement.
 Sóley was the secretary of the Left-Green Movement from 2007 to 2015.
 She has been in the city's most professional councils, but became president of the city council when four groups of the Social Democratic Alliance, Bright Future, Left Green and Pirate Party took office on 16 June 2014.

 Sóley asked for a resolution in a meeting of the City Council on 20 September 2016 moved to the Netherlands with her husband and family.

 Gender and diversity advocate

-Sóley has been an active change agent in Icelandic society for decades.
-Besides her work as a politician, she has been an influential participant in the public discussion.
-She started JUST Consulting in 2018, where she offers advise and trainings on gender and diversity management to organizations, based on her own experience as a change agent and politician, mixed with academic knowledge.
+In 2018, Sóley started JUST Consulting, which offers advice and trainings on gender and diversity management to organizations.